 An “In Trust’ claim is a claim for past services provided by friends and family.
 The courts allow a plaintiff to make a claim for these services, typically provided for free, as though they had been paid services.
 As in, Bystedt v.
 Hay, 2001 BCSC 1735, the factors to be considered when making a claim […]Read More “In Trust” claims: financial compensation for care provided by family members.

 The short answer is yes.
 This issue was dealt with in this recent Supreme Court of British Columbia case: http://www.courts.gov.bc.ca/jdb-txt/sc/18/12/2018BCSC1200.htm Here, a young woman and mother to 3 young children was injured in 2 separate motor vehicle accidents.
 The plaintiff intended to stay out of the workforce until her youngest child had entered school, which […]Read More Can stay at home parents make claims for wage losses?

 In British Columbia new designated bicycle lanes appear every day.
 These lanes are designed to provide bicyclist with an exclusive place on the road, free from motor vehicles.
 As these lanes are relatively new, injuries caused by motor vehicles entering bicycle lanes and colliding with bicycles are unfortunately relatively common.
-For example, this happens often when motor vehicles enter bicycle lanes when making turns or pulling into or out of parking spaces.
+For example, this happens often […]Read More You can be held liable for a cyclist’s injuries, even if you don’t actually hit them.